Knowledge VS Wisdom: 5 Differences Between Each

 Knowledge is about knowing the facts.
 You know what the situation appears to be.
 You know what you have been told is the proper action to take or the proper reaction.
 Yet, things don't always go the way they are “supposed” to go.
 You have read all the child-rearing books and know you are supposed to allow your teenager to make decisions for themselves whenever possible so that they can learn to deal with life.

 When your 14-year-old asks to attend a party that starts at 11 at night, you know that things you don't want your child exposed to are likely to occur.
 Knowledge tells you to trust their decision.
-Wisdom tells you that the child is likely to be in a situation they can't handle yet.
+Wisdom tells you that the child is expected to be in a situation they can't handle yet.
 You deny their request.
 Yes, they need more freedom, but this isn't the correct time to give them that freedom.

 Difference #2: Less is More